Office Phone: (540) 432-4194

-Member, Mennonite Health Assembly Planning Committee.
-March 2008 to present.
+Member, Mennonite Health Assembly Planning Committee March 2008 to 2014.
 Served as Moderator to the MHA conference in March 2010 in Norfolk, VA.

 Chairperson, Strategic Planning Committee, Lindale Mennonite Church.
 Led the development of new vision statements and strategic plan as well as annual evaluation 2004 to present.

 Contact person for Augusta Advocacy Chapter of Virginia Nurses Association Sept 2010 to present.

 Quality Service Award Eastern Mennonite University.
 4th quarter 2015.
 For practicing servant leadership in the Nursing Department and throughout the University.